TALENT ATTRACTION 3 COMPANIES THAT DO IT WELL

-If we ask any CEO to tell us what the top 3 things that keep them up at night are, we would be willing to bet that “recruiting and keeping great talent” is one of the three.
-Honestly, the vast majority would likely give this answer given only one or two spaces for the answer.
+If we ask any CEO to tell us what the top 3 things that keep them up at night are, we would be willing to bet that “recruiting and retaining great talent” is one of the three.

 So, now let’s talk about how companies do that.

 Companies with strong employer brands understand the importance of becoming a “destination” for top talent and, resultantly, those are the companies that do it best.
 A company’s employer brand, simply put, is the image that company portrays as an employer.
 Rapidly evolving companies typically need to bring in talent faster than when they are in a growth phase.
 A company must find a way to evolve its “employer brand” to ensure top talent that is right for the company is actually attracted to the work environment and wants to work for said company.